 Masks & Warmers

-- Face Masks: In this most unusual time, warm face masks help keep kids faces warm and make playdates even safer.
-For kids 1-4, we love these Bonvince face mask/hat combos.
+- Face Masks: We love these Bonvince face mask/hat combos.
 For older kids, a gaiter or balaclava style head and mouth cover like this one.
 With safe distancing, these cozy options can add protection from both the virus and the cold.

 How to Keep Gear Affordable